awsxdr/jamster/README.md

 ### Scoreboard first

-Amethyst has a design philosophy of "scoreboard first, stats second".
+Jamster has a design philosophy of "scoreboard first, stats second".
 What this means is that it endeavours to give the operator full control over what is displayed on the scoreboard, regardless of rules regarding stats.
 For example, the score can always be reduced; even if this would result in negative points in the jam.

 The rationale for this is that the scoreboard display is very time-dependent and can have large game impact if incorrect.
 The stats on the other hand can be corrected later.

-Amethyst will do its best to derive correct stats from the inputs received but this may not always be possible.
+Jamster will do its best to derive correct stats from the inputs received but this may not always be possible.
 The software includes a stats validator which will help indicate where errors may have occurred and stats can be freely modified without impacting the displayed scoreboard.

 ## Technical details

-Amethyst is, at its heart, and event-sourced system.
+Jamster is, at its heart, and event-sourced system.
 This means that games are represented not by a point-in-time state, but rather by a series of events.
 This approach allows the state of a game to be calculated for any point in time.

 The event-sourced approach was chosen primarily to help keep the system deterministic.
 It also allows for advanced features in the future like game playback and timeline editing.